matan1905/unofficial-lang-jam/README.md

 	* documentation
 * Sample files written in your language (and what they do if it's a cryptic language)
 * Explanation of how it relates to the theme
+* Proper credit for all the team members that participated

 ## Timeline
-Starting: 14 May at 7:00 am UTC
+Starting: **14 May at 7:00 am UTC**

-Ending at: 21 May at 7:00 am UTC
+Ending at: **21 May at 7:00 am UTC**

-You can work on the language for as long as you want within that timeframe.
+You can work on the language for as long as you want within that timeframe. if you have multiple ideas you may submit multiple languages

 ## Judging
 The judging will be done by the community using some voting site